kk-digital/kcg-ml-sd1p4/stable_diffusion2/README.md

 **Command line arguments**
 - `-g, --granularity`: Determines the height in the model tree on which to save the submodels.
 Defaults to `0`, saving all submodels of the `LatentDiffusion` class and all submodels thereof.
 If `1` is given, it saves only up to the first level, i.e., autoencoder, UNet and CLIP text embedder. _Note that_ the other scripts expect this to be ran with `0`.
-- `--root_models_path`: Base directory for the models folder structure.
+- `--root_models_path`: Base directory for the models' folder structure.
 Defaults to the constant `ROOT_MODELS_PATH`, which is expected to be `./input/model/`.
 - `--checkpoint_path`: Relative path of the checkpoint file (*.ckpt).
-Defaults to the constant `CHECKPOINT_PATH`, which is expected to be `'./input/model/v1-5-pruned-emaonly.ckpt') = os.path.join(ROOT_MODELS_PATH, 'v1-5-pruned-emaonly.ckpt')`.
+Defaults to the constant `CHECKPOINT_PATH`, which is expected to be `'./input/model/v1-5-pruned-emaonly.ckpt' = os.path.join(ROOT_MODELS_PATH, 'v1-5-pruned-emaonly.ckpt')`.
 - `--without_weights`: Defaults to `False`.
 If true, the script will save the submodels without loading the checkpoint weights.
-- `--unet`: In case of saving without weights, you also has to flag the submodels you want to save.
+- `--unet`: In case of saving without weights, you also have to flag the submodels you want to save.
 Defaults to `False`.
-- `--vae`: In case of saving without weights, you also has to flag the submodels you want to save.
+- `--vae`: In case of saving without weights, you also have to flag the submodels you want to save.
 Defaults to `False`.
-- `--clip`: In case of saving without weights, you also has to flag the submodels you want to save.
+- `--clip`: In case of saving without weights, you also have to flag the submodels you want to save.
 Defaults to `False`.

 ## Running `stable_diffusion2` scripts